Before you buy either of these hosting providers, you might be wondering, whether DreamHost or Bluehost is worth your time and money?

 There is also a money-back guarantee coming from both hosting companies, so you shouldn’t worry about wasting your time or money if you are unhappy.
 In general, Bluehost offers better value in terms of spending.
 Of course, neither provider is going to empty your wallet.
 But Bluehost’s value, support, and competitive renewal prices make it a better provider here.

 There is no doubt that hosting services provide impressive levels of support.
 However, according to some research done by Themeisle, DreamHost offers better quality support in both areas.

-Each run well-organized knowledge bases, packed with getting started information, how-to guides and step-by-step tutorials, webinars, forums, and more.
+Each runs well-organized knowledge bases, packed with getting started information, how-to guides and step-by-step tutorials, webinars, forums, and more.
 If you need help with something, DreamHost and Bluehost both provide live chat and telephone support.

 I used Gmetrix and Pingdom test tools to estimate all websites’ pages peed I could get my hands on.
 Long story short, Dreamhost outperformed Bluehost by a small margin.
-However, on several occasions and regions, Bluehost did better, especially smaller sites.
+However, on several occasions and regions, Bluehost did better, especially in smaller sites.